TerryV8/click-count/docs/continuous_integration.md

 Then restarted the Jenkins jenkins and check the user has changed using a ps command /etc/init.d/jenkins restart ps -ef | grep jenkins

+# Automatically trigerring builds as soon as commit to git (OPTIONAL)

+For my project, I haven't set up the automatic triger yet.
+Below I am going to give you the idea on how to configure it.

+Some teams have a scheduled builds that runs one a week, one a day, twice a day.
+However, the most efficient and immediate way is to have a trigger.
+We are going to use Webhooks which is event notifications made from one application to another over http.
+In jenkins, we can use webhooks to have Github notify Jenkins as soon as the code in GitHub changes.
+Jenkins can respond by automatically running the build to implement any changes.
+We can configure Jenkins to automatically create and manage webhooks in GitHub.
+So we must give jenkins access to an API token that allows to access the gitHub API.

+Configurin webhooks in Jenkins is realatively easy.
+We need to:
+- Create an access token in GitHub that has permission to read and create webhooks
+- Add a GitHub server in Jenkins for GitHub.com
+- Create a jenkins credential with the token and configure the GitHub server configuration to use it
+- Check "Manage Hooks" for the GitHub server configuration
+- In the project configuration, under "Build triggers", select "GitHub hook trigger for GITScm polling"

+### On GitHub
+click Settings >> Developer settings >> Personal access tokens >> Generate new token Select the right permission: admin:repo_hook >> write:repo_hook and read:repo_hook

+### On Jenkins
+Click Manage Jenkins >> Configure system
+In the section GitHub, select Git server, name: GitHub, Credentials: Add jenkins Select Kind: Secret text, Secret: "Enter the api key of GitHub", ID: github_key, Description: GitHubKey Then Credential: GitHubKey, check "Manage hooks", click on "test connection"

+I ve just set up my Jenkins server to be able to authenticate with GitHub.

+Click on the project >> Configure.
+- In the section "Source Code Management" >> Git >> Repository URL: https://github.com/TerryV8/cicd-pipeline-train-schedule-jenkins
+- In the section  "Build triggers", select "Github hook trigger for GITScm polling"